-- A failure on USMLE Step 1, Step 2 CK or Step 2 CS on a second attempt
+- A failure on USMLE Step 1 or Step 2 CK on a first attempt.

-- Multiple occurrences of unprofessionalism or one serious occurrence as determined by Student Affairs
+- Multiple occurrences of unprofessionalism or one serious occurrence as determined by the Office for Medical Student Affairs.

 Students in Serious Academic Status will be required to appear before the Promotions Committee, will be subject to its decisions and will be notified in writing of this determination (see Promotions Committee section for more information).
 This status will not be noted on the transcript or the MSPE unless mandated by the Promotions Committee, but students risk being placed on financial aid probation if they are unable to demonstrate that they can maintain Satisfactory Academic Progress.

-Remediation may include tailored and/or external remediation programs (at the student’s expense), and/or repetition of the semester or year (tuition required).
+Remediation of any course may include tailored and/or external remediation programs (at the student’s expense), and/or repetition of the semester or year (tuition required).

 In addition, any student in Serious Academic Status who experiences an additional course or clerkship failure must be presented again to the Promotions Committee.
 Failure of remediation may be grounds for dismissal.